gmu-techman-2020/business-deck/text/06-execution.md

 #### Composer (JavaScript Front End).

 The user interface (UI) is a cross-platform application written in Node.JS, leveraging React, Redux, and other related libraries.
 The web application provides a single code base for the other platforms written entirely in JavaScript.
 We provide cross-platform support for mobile (specifically Android and iOS) devices via React Native.
 We provide desktop support via Electron.
-In addition, utilizing an integrated plugin to Microsoft Word will provide support to all the development spaces for authors and editors alike.
+We will create a Microsoft Word plugin to provide support for those who prefer to use Word.

 This UI provides a rich-text editor that can be used for composing, editing, and commenting on the book project, leveraging UTF-8 for multi-language support with multiple users able to collaborate in real time.
 Author/editor interactions are managed on platform, with active-push notifications.
 Editor-availability calendar is managed in the composer.